zhaoyafei/design-kit/docs/index.md

 Add `.inactive` to make a row appear inactive, such as on product rows that have been dismissed by an architect.

+Add `.underline` to links that direct the user to external pages to keep these distinct from in-app links.

 ## Example
 ```html_example
 <table class="hover">